subirvarma/GeneralCognitics/_posts/ofdm.md

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm26.png)

-Figure: Sending 1011 Using Sinc Pulses
+Figure: Resulting waveform in time when sending 1011 Using 4 Sinc Pulses

 Note the time version of the sinc has zeroes at $nT$ for integer values of $n$, and this property is very useful when sending a train of pulses back to back, separated by the period $T$.
 The above figure shows the resulting waveform when the bit sequence 1011 in time using sinc pulses.
 Just as in the case of square pulses, the signal for a particular pulse leaks over to other pulses, but with one big distinction: The peak of a pulse, co-incides with the zeroes of all the neighboring pulses!
 This property follows from the fact that the sinc has zeroes at integer multiples of $T$.
 This property implies that is no inter symbol interference between neighboring sinc pulses.